-- "ADSs" refers to our American depositary shares, each three of which represent one Class A common share; - "China" or "PRC" refers to the People's Republic of China, and only in the context of describing PRC laws, regulations and other legal or tax matters in this annual report, excludes Taiwan, Hong Kong and Macau; - "K-12" refers to the year before the first grade through the last year of high school; - "K-9 Academic AST Services" refers to after-school tutoring services on academic subjects offered to students from kindergarten through grade nine; - "RMB" or "Renminbi" refers to the lawful currency of China; - "shares" or "common shares" refers to our Class A and Class B common shares, par value \$0.001 per share; - "student enrollments of normal priced long-term course" for a certain period refers to the total number of normal priced long-term courses enrolled in and paid for by our learners during that period, including multiple courses enrolled in and paid for by the same learner, excluding courses offered at significant discounts for promotional purposes or short-term courses offered on an ad hocbasis: - "\$," "US\$" or "U.S. dollars" refers to the lawful currency of the United States; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; - "VIEs" refers to variable interest entities including, among others, Beijing Xueersi Network Technology Co., Ltd., or Xueersi Network, Beijing Xueersi Education Technology Co., Ltd., or Xueersi Education, and Xinxin Xiangrong Education Technology (Beijing) Co., Ltd. (previously known as Beijing Dididaojia Education Technology Co., Ltd.), or Xinxin Xiangrong, all of which are domestic companies incorporated in the PRC in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP.
+"ADSs" refers to our American depositary shares, each three of which represent one Class A common share;

+- "AI" refers to artificial intelligence; - "China" or "PRC" refers to the People's Republic of China, and only in the context of describing PRC laws, regulations and other legal or tax matters in this annual report, excludes Taiwan, Hong Kong and Macau; - "Hong Kong" refers to the Hong Kong Special Administrative Region of the PRC; - "K-12" refers to the year before the first grade through the last year of high school; - "K-9 Academic AST Services" refers to after-school tutoring services on academic subjects offered to students from kindergarten through grade nine; - "RMB" or "Renminbi" refers to the lawful currency of China; - "shares" or "common shares" refers to our Class A and Class B common shares, par value \$0.001 per share; - "\$," "US\$" or "U.S. dollars" refers to the lawful currency of the United States; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; - "VIEs" refers to variable interest entities including, among others, Beijing Xueersi Network Technology Co., Ltd., or Xueersi Network, Beijing Xueersi Education Technology Co., Ltd., or Xueersi Education, and Xinxin Xiangrong Education Technology (Beijing) Co., Ltd. (previously known as Beijing Dididaojia Education Technology Co., Ltd.), or Xinxin Xiangrong, all of which are domestic companies incorporated in the PRC in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP.
 See "Item 4.
-Information on the Company-C. Organizational Structure" for an illustrative diagram of our corporate structure; - "VIE Subsidiaries" refers to the VIEs' direct and indirect subsidiaries and schools; - "VIE Contractual Arrangements" refer to the series of contractual agreements, including exclusive business service agreements, call option agreements, equity pledge agreements, letters of undertaking, and power of attorney agreements entered into by and among our subsidiaries incorporated in the PRC, or PRC subsidiaries, the VIEs and their respective shareholders, and VIE Subsidiaries; and - "we," "us," "our company" and "our" refer to TAL Education Group, which is not a PRC operating company but a Cayman Islands holding company, and its subsidiaries, and, in the context of describing our operations and consolidated financial information, the VIEs and VIE Subsidiaries.
+Information on the Company -C. Organizational Structure" for an illustrative diagram of our corporate structure; - "VIE Subsidiaries" refers to the VIEs' direct and indirect subsidiaries and schools; - "VIE Contractual Arrangements" refer to the series of contractual agreements, including exclusive business service agreements, call option agreements, equity pledge agreements, letters of undertaking, and power of attorney agreements entered into by and among our subsidiaries incorporated in the PRC, or PRC subsidiaries, the VIEs and their respective equity holders, and VIE Subsidiaries; and - "we," "us," "our company" and "our" refer to TAL Education Group, which is not a PRC operating company but a Cayman Islands holding company, and its subsidiaries, and, in the context of describing our operations and consolidated financial information, the VIEs and VIE Subsidiaries.
 We primarily conduct our operations in China through (i) our PRC subsidiaries and (ii) the VIEs with which we have maintained contractual arrangements, and VIE Subsidiaries.
 This structure entails unique risks to investors.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to our Corporate Structure" for more details.

 Our financial statements are expressed in U.S. dollars, which is our reporting currency.
 Certain of our financial data in this annual report on Form 20-F are translated into U.S. dollars solely for the reader's convenience.
-Unless otherwise noted, all convenient translations from Renminbi to U.S. dollars in this annual report on Form 20-F were made at a rate of RMB6.9325 to \$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on February 28, 2023.
+Unless otherwise noted, all convenient translations from Renminbi to U.S. dollars in this annual report on Form 20-F were made at a rate of RMB7.1977 to \$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on February 29, 2024.
 We make no representation that any RMB or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, at the rate stated above, or at all.